sanjeevrana-hp/aws-vanilla-k8s/README.md

 ## Installation

 Once the GitHub repository is cloned, and all the pre-requisites are done on the workstation then execute the below commands.

-1. deploy the two EC2 (kube-master & kube-worker) using the terraform
+1. deploy the two EC2 (kube-master & kube-worker) using the terraform. :cowboy_hat_face:

 ```bash
 cd /terraform